19 Sep 2021, last revised 01 Aug 2023

 Laurium Bottling Works

-Nick and his bottling works were listed in the 1901 and 1903 Polk directories (2,3), but not in prior or later volumes, so it seems his bottling works started in 1900 or 1901 and ended around 1904.
-His bottling works/residence was listed at 424 Tamarack St., Laurium in the 1901 directory (2), and then at 502 5th St., Laurium in the 1903 directory (3).
-The 1901 directory did not specify a name for his bottling works (2), but the 1903 directory listed him as proprietor of "Laurium Bottling Works" (3).
+The 1901 Polk directory listed the bottling works/residence of "Nicholas Miettunen" at 424 Tamarack St., Laurium (2), but it did not specify a name for the bottling works.
+The Sep 1900 Sanborn map did not label this address as a bottling works, so he must have started the bottling works after Sep 1900 to within the first few months of 1901.
+The 1903 directory then listed Nicholas as proprietor of "Laurium Bottling Works" at 502 5th St., Laurium (3).
 A photograph from Michigan Tech Archives shows his residence/business with a sign stating LAURIUM BOTTLING WORKS / N. MIETTUNEN and a cart stating N. MIETTUNEN.
 It is unclear why his bottles were embossed with NICK MIETTUNEN BOTTLING WORKS instead of Laurium Bottling Works.

 His mid-size bottle is the only Hutchinson bottle of this size from the Copper Country.
 It does not have a maker's mark, although his pint-sized bottle was made by Illinois Glass Co.
 The 1906 Illinois Glass Co. catalog does feature a few 10 or 12 oz.
 Hutchinson molds.
 It is intriguing why Nick ordered a non-standard size.